IlikeChooros/lazyjson/README.md

 # Lazy JSON Extraction Library

 This library provides a simple and efficient way to extract JSON data in C++.
-It's designed to be lightweight and easy to use, making it ideal for resource-constrained environments.
+It's designed to be lightweight and easy to use, making it ideal for resource-constrained environments such as Arduino.

 ## Features